NBA on ABC: Brad Nessler era (2002–2003)

-Al Michaels era (2003–05)
+Al Michaels era (2003–2005)

 After disastrous ratings for the 2003 Finals, ABC decided to completely revamp its lead NBA broadcast team.
 Brad Nessler was demoted to the secondary broadcast team, where he was joined by Sean Elliott and Dan Majerle.
 Tom Tolbert was relegated to pre-game show duties only, and Bill Walton was removed from the network's NBA coverage altogether (however, he would remain with ESPN).
 Meanwhile, longtime Monday Night Football commentator Al Michaels was hired to replace Nessler as the network's lead NBA play-by-play announcer; Michele Tafoya remained as its lead sideline reporter.

 Doc Rivers, a critically acclaimed analyst when he worked with Turner Sports for TNT's NBA broadcasts, became available after a 1–10 start by his Orlando Magic led to his firing as the team's coach.
 Rivers was hired weeks before ABC's Christmas Day season opener.
 He and Michaels worked that game together, one of only six they did together during the regular season (all other games Rivers worked were with Brad Nessler).
 During the playoffs, Michaels and Rivers worked every single telecast, including the 2004 NBA Finals, which saw significant ratings improvement.

 During the 2004 NBA Playoffs, Doc Rivers was hired as head coach of the Boston Celtics.
 Though Rivers continued to work games with Al Michaels throughout the rest of the playoffs, ABC was forced to search for a new lead analyst for the 2004–05 season.
-In addition, the network dropped Brad Nessler from all NBA coverage, and did not retain Sean Elliott or Dan Majerle.
+In addition, the network dropped Brad Nessler from all NBA coverage and did not retain Sean Elliott or Dan Majerle.

 Early in the 2004–2005 season, Memphis Grizzlies coach Hubie Brown, a broadcasting legend with CBS, TBS and TNT, was forced into retirement due to health issues and was soon after hired to replace Doc Rivers as Al Michaels' broadcast booth partner.
-Brown called his first ABC game with Michaels on Christmas Day 2004, working the highly anticipated a Heat-Lakers game pitting those team's respective star players Shaquille O'Neal and Kobe Bryant.
+Brown called his first ABC game with Michaels on Christmas Day 2004, working the highly anticipated Heat-Lakers game pitting those team's respective star players Shaquille O'Neal and Kobe Bryant.
 After that game, the two did not do a game together again until March 2005.
 Michaels began covering NBA games sporadically, doing two games in early March and three additional games in April.
 Meanwhile, Brown worked every week of ABC's coverage, broadcasting some games with veteran broadcaster Mike Breen.
 Michele Tafoya served as lead sideline reporter for all of the network's game broadcasts.